phamnhuvu-dev/flutter_android_docker/README.md

 ```

 ## Run the example
-- After checking out the source code, move to the root of the example.
+- After checking out the source code, move to the root of the source code.
 - Run `make run-docker-test`
 - If you see the following log after running the above command.
 You succeeded.